-- Select Display My Reminders to display a bell icon on each day in the calendar that a reminder is scheduled to be sent to you.
+- Select Display My Reminders to display a reminder icon (a bell) on each day in the calendar that a reminder is scheduled to be sent to you.
 All sheet collaborators have the option to display their own reminders.

-NOTE: As Reminders can't be created from a report, the option to Display My Reminders isn't available in the Calendar View of a report.
+NOTE: Reminders can't be created from a report, so Display My Reminders isn't available in the Calendar View of a report.

 Each bar in the calendar will display the text from the Primary Column of the sheet or report.
 When parent rows are expanded in a sheet, bar colors for child rows can be set by right-clicking (PC) or Ctrl+clicking (Mac) on the bar and selecting Color Settings.
 Additional information can be found in our Changing the Color of Calendar Bars help article.

 TIP: If you don't want to see all tasks appear in the calendar, create a new date column (i.e. 'Calendar Date') in Grid View.
 Only place dates in this column if you want the task to appear in the calendar.
 Switch back to Calendar View and select your new date column in the Calendar Settings form.

 At this time there isn't a way to schedule a task to take place at a certain time, only a certain date.
 Project sheet tasks with duration in partial days, hours, or minutes will still span across full days in the Calendar View, as well as in any published versions of the calendar.